Ace VPN Review (2020)

 AceVPN in 2020

 Since 2018 no major changes have happened.
 AceVPN still has same servers, same pricing and same protocols.
 Still no StealthVPN for mobile devies.
 And, the website has not changed much.
-I have not yet tested AceVPN, but plan to do so in 2020.

 What I liked: